openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [@!OIDF.ekyc-ida] SHOULD be used.
 It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.

 Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, `sub` claim MAY be used.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.
-See section X in [@!I-D.ietf-oauth-sd-jwt-vc] for implementation considerations.
+See Implementation Considerations section in [@!I-D.ietf-oauth-sd-jwt-vc].

 Note: In some credential types, it is not desirable to include an expiration date (eg: diploma attestation).
 Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective credential type.